ibm-cloud-docs/solution-tutorials/openshift-service-mesh.md

 **Kiali** - Based on the open source Kiali project, provides observability for your service mesh.
 By using Kiali you can view configurations, monitor traffic, and view and analyze traces in a single console.

-**Red Hat {{site.data.keyword.openshiftshort}} Service Mesh** - Based on the open source Istio project, lets you connect, secure, control, and observe the microservices that make up your applications.
+**{{site.data.keyword.openshiftshort}} Service Mesh** - Based on the open source Istio project, lets you connect, secure, control, and observe the microservices that make up your applications.

 ### Install the Operators
 {: #openshift-service-mesh-5}